5afe/safe-helm-charts/README.md

 ## TODO list

-- [ ] Use Helm dependancies for PG, Redis and RabbitMQ
 - [ ] Events service
 - [ ] use Secret when necessary
 - [ ] GitHub Action to automate release